 Note: using docker-compose the application will be running with Gunicorn.Run development checks

 You can run tests and linting / security reports using the Makefile:

-make checks # run all checks make tests # run tests make lint # run Pylint report make secure # run Bandit report make mypy # run Mypy report
+make checks # run all checks make tests # run tests make pylint # run Pylint report make bandit # run Bandit report make mypy # run Mypy report

 See LICENSE file.

 Please report issues or questions here.